dingxiong/dingxiong.github.io/_posts/2024-03-05-python-get-started.md

 ```

 Note here we use `npm run webapck` instead of `npm run build` because the
 former is dev build, so it works with node debugger.
+Now, you can use Pyright
+as type checker or language server
+`node pyright/langserver.index.js -- --stdio`.

+A few tips when testing Pyright as a language server.

+1. When started using `--stdio` mode, we'd better use `console.error` for
+   logging so we won't break the rpc-json protocol in `stdout`.
+That is easier
+   for us to write a response parser.

 ### uv